-Modern Veterinary Medicine for the Treatment of Joint Disease and Lameness
+Long-lasting and Effective Treatment of Joint Pain and Lameness

 Arthramid® Vet is a synthetic 2.5% cross-linked polyacrylamide hydrogel for intra-articular injection.
 It is clinically proven to be fully biocompatible, non-pyrogenic and neuro-innocuous.

 Arthramid® Vet hydrogel acts as a dynamic tissue scaffold that integrates into the joint itself, reducing pain and providing long-term shock absorption that restores the joint to healthy function.

 Conference - News

 Location: TSB Arena, Queens Wharf WGT NZ – NZVA Conference In The Capital

 Dr Leigh DeClifford “Use of 2.5% PAAG in managing joint pain”

 Location: Great Lakes Regional Conference – National Association of Education Procurement.

 September 26th, 2019 – 2:45pm to 3:40pm

 Dr Florent David, “Is it worth considering a 2.5% PAAG as a first intention joint therapy”